 Blood tests help measure hormone levels, blood sugar, and overall metabolic function to pinpoint potential causes of oligomenorrhea.

 The treatment for oligomenorrhea varies depending on the underlying cause of the condition.
-Some common treatment approaches include:
+Some standard treatment approaches include:

 Living with oligomenorrhea involves managing the symptoms and addressing the underlying causes to prevent long-term complications.
 Here are some key aspects to consider: